gabm/Satty/README.md

           Right click to copy.
 Preferably use the `action_on_right_click` option instead --action-on-enter <ACTION_ON_ENTER>
           Action to perform when pressing Enter.
 Preferably use the `actions_on_enter` option instead [possible values: save-to-clipboard, save-to-file, exit]
-  -h, --help
+      --no-window-decoration
+          Request no window decoration.
+Please note that the compositor has the final say in this.
+At this point. requires xdg-decoration-unstable-v1.
+      --brush-smooth-history-size <SIZE>
+          Experimental feature: Adjust history size for brush input smooting (0: disabled, default: 0, try e.g. 5 or 10) -h, --help
           Print help
   -V, --version